LinnaeusUniversity/EvoSuite/README.md

     mvn -Dcores=4 evosuite:generate

 #### Integrating generated tests into the source tree
-##### you should see a BUILD SUCCESS message from Maven when EvoSuite is done.
+You should see a BUILD SUCCESS message from Maven when EvoSuite is done.
 If so, then congratulations, you just generated some test suites with the EvoSuite Maven plugin!
 If you do not see that message, then something went wrong – please check the error message and make sure you have set up the Maven project correctly.
 ##### So, what have we generated?
 To find out the current state of what EvoSuite has generated for us, use the following command:

     mvn evosuite:info